Ozzy Lusth: Accolades

 Shortly after Survivor: South Pacific ended, Ozzy was inducted into Xfinity's Survivor "Hall of Fame" in the class of 2011, alongside Cirie Fields and Tom Westman.
 Several years later, in the official issue of CBS Watch magazine commemorating the 15th anniversary of Survivor, Lusth performed well in two major viewer polls that were released in the magazine.
 He came in fifth in the poll for "Greatest Castaway of All Time," and he came in third in the "Hottest Male Castaway" poll, behind Colby Donaldson and Malcolm Freberg.
 He was also the only male contestant to appear in both polls, and one of only two contestants overall to appear in both the "greatest players" poll and one of the "most attractive" polls, the other being fellow Cook Islands and Micronesia contestant Parvati Shallow.
 Lastly, his elimination in Episode Ten of Micronesia was voted by viewers in the same magazine as the #2 most memorable moment in the series, only behind Sandra Diaz-Twine burning Russell Hantz's hat in Episode 14 of Survivor: Heroes vs. Villains.

-By making the merge in Survivor: Game Changers, Lusth became the first and only player in Survivor history to make the merge four times, and Lusth also holds the record for the most times eliminated from the game, by being voted out on five separate occasions (one in Micronesia, three in South Pacific, and one in Game Changers).
+By making the merge in Survivor: Game Changers, Lusth became the first and only player in Survivor history to make the merge four times, and Lusth also holds the record for the most times eliminated from the game, by being voted out on five occasions (one in Micronesia, three in South Pacific, and one in Game Changers).
 At the time of his participation, he holds the record for the most time spent playing Survivor, with 128 days spent in the game as an active contestant followed by Fields who played 121 days, Rob Mariano who played 117 days, Shallow who played 114 days, Amanda Kimmel who played 108 days, Rupert Boneham who played 104 days, and Andrea Boehlke who played 103 days;.
 This record lasted for nearly three years, to be surpassed later by Mariano, who eventually played 152 days (excluding the 37 days in Survivor: Island of the Idols, for which he was not directly involved in the gameplay), and Shallow's 149, both for their participation in Survivor: Winners at War.

 In 2016, he also appeared in a special episode of The Price Is Right which featured multiple former Survivor contestants competing on the show.